 Data from these interactions feedback into the system, enabling Lix to continue expanding its collection in line with the needs of its audience.
 Currently, the platform offers more than 750,000 ebooks, and users can make requests via an online form for texts not already available on the platform.

-The project has already received more than $7.5 million in funding and continues to go from strength to strength.
+The project has already received more than $7.5 million in funding and continues to go from strength to strength with its innovative technology.

-Based in Sweden, this startup is the company responsible for the IGDB (Internet Game Database).
+Based in Sweden, this tech startup is the company responsible for the IGDB (Internet Game Database).

 8 Dudes in a Garage AB aspire to create ‘the ultimate gaming website’.
 They have created a user-friendly portal through which they’ve already built a close-knit community of gamers, developers, and everyone in-between.